rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 NOTE: _**We need to specify what commands need to run when make apply fails.
 When make apply inevatably fails we need a list of commands that the user can run to get back to a clean starting point.**_

+NOTE: _**open stack fails to delete instance when the mounted volume is not removed first.**_

+NOTE: _**If we know of specific problems we know a customer might run into we should explicitly state it with a link to openstack for a workaround.**_

 Because OpenStack resources aren’t always available when requested, don’t panic if an error occurs while the _make apply_ or _make provision_ commands execute.
 Just run the command again.